grimnebulin/rss-tree/README.md

 If I were to define a `render` method on the main tree class, it would be inherited by all of the nodes in the tree.
-I would need to define a subclass of `RSS::Tree::Node` if I wanted different nodes in the tree to render themselves in a different way, or for more complicated matching than simple regex matching against items' creator, title, author, etc.
+I would need to define a subclass of `RSS::Tree::Node` if I wanted different nodes in the tree to render themselves in different ways, or for more complicated matching than simple regex matching against items' creator, title, author, etc.